stevdza-san/AppRating-KMP/README.md

 ## Features

-- Kotlin Multiplatform Support: Works seamlessly on both Android and iOS.
+- Kotlin Multiplatform Support: Works seamlessly on both `Android` and `iOS`.
 - Customizable Intervals: Show the app rating dialog monthly, quarterly, semi-annually, or yearly.
 - Initial Delay: Configure an initial delay period (minimum 5 days) before showing the dialog.
 - User Acknowledgement: If the user cancels the dialog, it will reset the interval.
 If the user clicks a button to leave a review, the dialog will not show again.